-Famed for its gigantic Grandidier’s baobabs – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za), Kirindy comprises 10,000 hectares of dry deciduous forest on flat, sandy terrain.
+The Menabe Antimena Protected Area is famed for its gigantic Grandidier’s baobabs – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za).
+Within the Protected Area, the fascinating Kirindy Forest, comprises 10,000 hectares of dry deciduous forest on flat, sandy terrain.

-Wildlife watching is most rewarding from September to November.
-It is the best site in which to seek the fosa, Madagascar’s largest predator, as a few individuals are well habituated and frequent the area around the researchers' campsite where they scrounge for scraps of food at the rubbish dump.
+Kirindy is the best site in which to seek the fosa (fossa), Madagascar’s largest endemic carnivore, as a few individuals are habituated and are regularly spotted around the researchers' campsite.
 Kirindy is the only place where this formidable carnivore can be seen year-round, even in broad daylight.

-Lucky visitors may also see the criticaly endangered Giant jumping rat, largest of Madagascar's endemic rodents and one of the subjects of a very successful captive-breeding programme by the Durrell Wildlife Conservation Trust.
-Another interesting diurnal mammal best sought here is the amimated Narrow-striped mongoose.
-Lemurs to be seen by day include inquisitive groups of Red-fronted brown lemurs (see photo) and higher up, the acrobatic Verreaux's sifaka.
+Lucky visitors may also see the Endangered Giant jumping rat, largest of Madagascar's endemic rodents and one of the subjects of a very successful captive-breeding programme by the Durrell Wildlife Conservation Trust.
+Another interesting diurnal mammal best sought here is the amimated Narrow-striped mongoose or Boky boky.
+Lemurs to be seen by day include inquisitive groups of Red-fronted brown lemurs and the adorable, acrobatic Verreaux's sifaka.

 Many of the birds unique to western Madagascar’s dry forests can be seen at this forest.
-Highlights include White-breasted mesite, Giant, Coquerel's and Crested couas, Greater and Lesser vasa parrots and a variety of Vangas, from the large and noisy Sicklebill vanga to the tiny Chabert's vanga.
-Lily ponds nearby are the best site for Madagascar jacana.
+Highlights include Giant, Coquerel's and Crested couas; Greater and Lesser vasa parrots and a variety of Vangas.
+Birders should venture out on early morning walks as this is when avifauna is at its most active.